I spent some time on the Spanish island of Menorca this summer and it was better than I could have imagined!

 The whole bar danced into the early hours of the morning before collectively deciding that it was time to leave, clearing out in just under half an hour.

 I looked forward to the chill, slow mornings that followed the long, exciting nights.
-Waking up and going to sit on our rooftop terrace (we rented out the coolest air bnb!) as the sun was still low in the sky, reading my book was beyond peaceful.
+I woke up and went to sit on our rooftop terrace (we rented out the coolest Airbnb!) as the sun was still low in the sky, reading my book was beyond peaceful.
 I would also write about the day before while it was still fresh in my mind and couldn't wait to see what we were going to do later that day.

 I couldn't have been happier with my decision to go to Menorca this summer and can’t wait until I have the opportunity to go again.